codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 ## Creating a Redis Database Capsule

-Next we can enter our "Personal Space" and create a Capsule.
-A Space allows you to organise one or more Capsules together.
-Inside this Space, create a new Capsule.
+Next we can enter our "Personal Space" and create a capsule.
+A Space allows you to organise one or more capsules together.
+Inside this Space, create a new capsule.

-The first Capsule we will create is the Redis Data Capsule.
-Select "Data Capsule" from the list and select your GitHub repository.
+The first capsule we will create is the Redis Data Capsule.
+Select "Data Capsule" from the list and then select "Redis Memory Cache".

 ![Creating a capsule](../assets/tutorials/redis_queue/create_capsule.png)